 2. Developers may also try to assign a universal role to students, teachers, and administrators in the app based on the user role in Schoology.
 But Schoology allows users to have multiple roles depending on the context – making roles more complex.

-3. With LTI’s multiple versions, each LMS handles LTI integrations differently – even if the LMSs support the same version.
-So, an LTI app for another LMS – like Moodle – doesn't always mean the app is going to work the same way in Schoology.
+3. With the LTI specification’s multiple versions, each LMS handles LTI specifications integrations differently – even if the LMS supports the same version.
+So, an LTI-compliant app for another LMS – like Moodle – doesn't always mean the app is going to work the same way in Schoology.

 If you're looking for a partner who can help guide you through developing Schoology or SSO integrations (like these), then let’s introduce ourselves.
 We’re Edlink!